rpm-py-installer/rpm-py-installer/docs/users_guide.md

   See also installed packages in [Dockerfile for testing](../.travis/Dockerfile).

 - Q3.
-Does this installer install the Python binding module on system Python (`/usr/bin/python*`)?
+Does this installer install the Python binding on system Python (`/usr/bin/python*`)?
 - A3.
 No. The installer skips installing it on system Python.
   It is recommended that you would install it manually from the RPM package(`python{,2,3}-rpm`).